johanbook/cooking/docs/README.md

 ---
-id: Book's Vegan Cooking
+id: Home
 sidebar_position: 1
 slug: /
 ---

 This is my cooking wiki containing my recipes and notes on cooking.
+Everything is vegan.